All Disk Galaxies Rotate Once Every Billion Years - Slashdot

 This is a preliminary finding and serves as a clue, only.

-This recent revelation, if verified, could lead us to a solution fo
+This recent revelation, if verified, could lead us to a solution for the asymmetry between matter and anti-matter.

 You're applying the wrong toolbox - electrostatics.
 The macroscopic behavior of charged particles is defined by the domain of plasma physics, not electrostatics.
 You can observe this simple fact by observing any novelty plasma globe: Plasmas form into filaments within the laboratory, and these filaments conduct electric currents.
 The filaments tend to wrap around one another without combining, demonstrating both a long-range attraction and a short-range repulsion.
-What this means, in practice, is that the electric force can be extended to any distance.
-Wherever the plasma filament goes, it carries with it the electric force.
+What this means, in practice, is that t

-"Several researchers have reported direct evidence for large scale electric currents along astrophysical jets," [mdpi.com] and not only that, but in plasma physics, it's not always the case that the plasma emits any light.
-Plasmas can conduct even while they are in a dark mode - much like the wires in your home, of course.

 Re: (Score:3)